 This style of vinegar barbecue sauce is popular in the eastern part of the Carolinas.
 Tangy with vinegar and slightly sweet, it makes for a good baste to use while the meat is smoking, or it can be used as a dipping sauce.

 There are many variations of this sauce.
-Some are simply vinegar with a little brown sugar and salt.
-Others include a bit of tomato.
+Some contain just vinegar and peppers, and others include a little brown sugar and salt, and maybe a bit of tomato.
 My favorite recipe uses just a touch of cayenne pepper for excitement!
 Here's how I do it.

 Mix the ingredients until the sugar is dissolved.
 This sauce really improves if it is allowed to rest for a day or two, which gives the flavors a chance to blend.

 Feel free to experiment with different amounts of the peppers and the sugar to get the sweetness and heat you desire.

 If I'm smoking a less fatty cut of pork, like a whole loin, I'll mix this sauce with an even amount of light vegetable oil, and use it as a basting liquid.
 The oil helps the leaner meat remain moist as it smokes.